 Flexible, wide-ranging courses

-We offer a wide range of flexible degree programmes, which enable you to mix Mathematics with other subjects and explore your broader interests.
+We offer a wide range of flexible degree courses, which enable you to mix Mathematics with other subjects and explore your broader interests.

 Our degree choices centre around two specialist degrees: the MSci in Mathematics (a four-year degree) and the BSc in Mathematics (a three-year degree).
 We also offer a BSc in Mathematics with Statistics, enabling you to concentrate on the theory and applications of statistics.

-You’ll cover a varied curriculum as part of our challenging courses, which may include pure mathematics, discrete mathematics, statistics, cryptology, quantum mechanics, informatics and financial mathematics.
+You’ll cover a varied curriculum as part of our challenging courses, which may include pure mathematics, statistics, cryptology, quantum mechanics, informatics and financial mathematics.

-Alternatively, you can choose from a variety of degree programmes that are shared between Mathematics and another subject so you can pursue your other interests at the same time.
+Alternatively, you can choose from a variety of degree courses that are shared between Mathematics and another subject so you can pursue your other interests at the same time.

 Strong research culture that informs our teaching

-Our department is internationally-recognised for the quality of our research in Pure Mathematics, Information Security, Statistics and Theoretical Physics, to name just a few subjects.
+Our department is internationally-recognised for the quality of our research particularly in Pure Mathematics, Information Security, Statistics and Theoretical Physics.

 As a result, our courses are taught by academic staff active in pioneering world-leading research.
 Their passion and enthusiasm for the subject transmits through their teaching.